Beth-Uhlenbeck equation for the thermodynamics of fluctuations in a generalised 2+1D Gross-Neveu model: Beyond Mean Field

 \section{Beyond Mean Field}

-Mean field approximation replaces the auxiliary fields by their expectation values.
-In doing so it ignores the fluctuations effects of the auxiliary fields.
-In our method this can be done by adding perturbation to the mean fields $\bar{\Phi}_i \to \bar{\Phi}_i + \delta\Phi_i$.
+The mean-field approximation replaces the auxiliary fields with their expectation values.
+In doing so, it ignores the fluctuations effects of the auxiliary fields.
+In our method, the contribution of the fluctuation can be included by adding a perturbation to the mean fields $\bar{\Phi}_i \to \bar{\Phi}_i + \delta\Phi_i$.
 Substituting this into \eqref{eqn:partition_function}, inside the exponential we have the following terms,

 where $S_{\rm tot}^{-1} = S_{\rm mf}^{-1} + \Sigma$ with $\Sigma = \sum_{i=1}^{4}\Gamma_i\delta\Phi_i$.
 The trace log part can be split into

 Now we can separate the mean field part as $\mathcal{Z} = \mathcal{Z}_{\rm mf}\mathcal{Z}_{\rm fl}$, with